Internships for Academic Credit

 BUAD 1986 / 2986 is a 1-credit course sequence that will enable a student to fulfill needs above.
 The lower level business credit will not fulfill any graduation requirements (graduation checklist items).
 It will count toward a student’s total number of credits earned at Marquette University.

 3-Credit Internship (4989 or 3986+4986)

 Relevant for sophomores, juniors and seniors interning during the summer or academic year.

 Fall & Spring Internships: students will enroll in a 3-credit course during the semester of the internship (4989).

 Summer Internships: Students will enroll in a 0-credit course (3986) during the summer semester (to avoid a tuition charge).
 After completing the 3986 course, students may enroll in the 3-credit, 4986 course during the next fall or spring semester (when tuition does not change for enrollments above 12 credits).

 Most majors: completion of the introductory course in the major in which the student will intern (most are XXXX 3001), completed 24 credits, and a 2.5 cumulative GPA or higher.

-Real Estate and Finance majors: completion of REAL 3001 (Real Estate) or FINA 3001 (Finance), a minimum GPA of 3.0 or higher in major coursework and the internship must be paid.
+Real Estate and Finance majors: completion of REAL 3001 (Real Estate) or FINA 3001 (Finance) and a minimum GPA of 2.67 or higher in major coursework are required..

 Once you receive an offer for an internship position, an Internship Approval Form must be completed describing the responsibilities, number of hours required and the length of the internship.
 Internship Directors in each major determine if the internship will aid in the education of the student in respect to the student's major.